 No. 8 Gonzaga tops No. 11 Oregon 73-72 in OT at Atlantis

-PARADISE ISLAND, Bahamas (AP) -- Mark Few knows his Gonzaga team is banged up as its fights through the Battle 4 Atlantis.
+PARADISE ISLAND, Bahamas — Mark Few knows his Gonzaga team is banged up as its fights through the Battle 4 Atlantis.
 So far, at least, the eighth-ranked Bulldogs have done enough to earn a trip to the tournament’s championship game regardless.

 Drew Timme hit a free throw with 20.6 seconds left in overtime and Gonzaga survived Payton Pritchard’s shot for the win to beat No. 11 Oregon 73-72 on Thursday.